pyronaur/easy-photography-portfolio/readme.txt

 Building a photography portfolio for WordPress should be easy.
 So we made a plugin to help you with that!

-### Demo
+### Quick Overview
-You can view the plugin in action here:
-* [Default WordPress Twenty Seventeen Theme](http://default.portfolio.bycolormelon.com/) - default Photography Portfolio plugin, with the default WordPress theme.
+Easy Photography Portfolio is based on the idea of albums with images that can optionally be grouped in categories!
+By default, albums and images are displayed in a masonry  layout.
+You open up an album to see all the images. then click on an image to look at it closer.
+I think it might be easier to explain with a demo.

+Have a look: **[Easy Photography Portfolio Demo](http://default.portfolio.bycolormelon.com/)** with default settings and "Twenty Seventeen Theme".

-Here is a quick overview of the plugin and the setup process: https://www.youtube.com/watch?v=MKDWnxmcRWA
+Here is a quick overview of the plugin and the setup process of that demo site: https://www.youtube.com/watch?v=MKDWnxmcRWA